The MECERN Book Corner

 - Daniela Dvořáková: Barbara of Cilli (1392-1451).
 A Hungarian, Holy Roman, and Bohemian Queen, Leiden: Brill, 2021.

-Gabriella Erdélyi (Eötvös Loránd Research Network, Research Centre for the Humanities, Institute of History) presents:
+Gabriella Erdélyi (Eötvös Loránd Research Network, Research Centre for the Humanities, Institute of History) presented:

 - Jenő Szűcs: The Historical Construction of National Consciousness, Budapest/Vienna/New York: Central European University Press, 2022.